-In the 2023 inspection of PricewaterhouseCoopers, S.C., the Public Company Accounting Oversight Board (PCAOB) assessed the firm's compliance with laws, rules, and professional standards applicable to the audits of public companies.
+In the 2023 inspection of PricewaterhouseCoopers Auditores, S.L., the Public Company Accounting Oversight Board (PCAOB) assessed the firm's compliance with laws, rules, and professional standards applicable to the audits of public companies.
+Our inspection was conducted in cooperation with the Accounting and Auditing Institute of Spain.